ReachableCEO/TSYSAncillaryBusinessDealMemo/src/ComponentsNotInScope.md

 Components

 listed in the section :
-"Organizations / Entities / Components of the TSYS Group in scope of this contract" , then a dedicated contract defining the relationship must be drawn up and approved by the members/board of both parties (as specified by the governing documents of each party).
+"TSYS Group Components in scope of this contract" , then a dedicated contract defining the relationship must be drawn up and approved by the members/directors of both parties (as specified by the governing documents of each party).

 None of the above entities have any privity created by this contract and are not in any way in scope (either by letter or spirit) of this contract.